The Bankrate promise

 There has been considerable debate over the definition of the term recently.
 By one very simple definition, a recession is when an economy experiences two consecutive quarters of negative growth — meaning gross domestic product shrinks for two quarters in a row.
 That did, in fact, happen in 2022.
 But most experts argue that a true recession requires more than just one indicator.

 Other factors, including the rate of unemployment, income, consumer spending, retail sales and industrial production all factor into determining whether or not there is a recession.
-The official determination is made by the National Bureau of Economic Research’s Business Cycle Dating Committee.
+The official call is made by the National Bureau of Economic Research’s Business Cycle Dating Committee.
 That group takes into account many different factors, including revised GDP data that becomes available months after the initial data is released, to make an official determination.

 Are we in a recession now?